lili0415/lili0415.github.io/_pages/about.md

 # News
 <span class='anchor' id='news'></span>

-**2025.06 -** Our paper "JailDAM: Jailbreak Detection with Adaptive Memory for Vision-Language Model" is accepted by COLM 2025.
+**2025.06 -** Our paper "JailDAM: Jailbreak Detection with Adaptive Memory for Vision-Language Model" is accepted by COLM 2025; see our [Preprint](https://arxiv.org/pdf/2504.03770).

 **2025.06 -** Our paper "Secure On-Device Video OOD Detection Without Backpropagation" is accepted by ICCV 2025.

 **2025.05 -** We have a new paper benchmarking personalized conversation; see our [Preprint](https://arxiv.org/pdf/2505.14106).

-**2025.05 -** Our paper "AD-LLM: Benchmarking Large Language Models for Anomaly Detection" is accepted as Findings by the ACL 2025.
+**2025.05 -** Our paper "AD-LLM: Benchmarking Large Language Models for Anomaly Detection" is accepted as Findings by the ACL 2025; see our [Preprint](https://arxiv.org/abs/2412.11142).

 **2025.05 -** I will join Adobe as a Research Scientist Intern this summer 2025.
 Hope to have a great summer life in San Jose!